nilearn/nilearn/doc/plotting/index.rst

 3D Plots of statistical maps or atlases on the cortical surface
 ---------------------------------------------------------------

-For 3D surface plots of statistical maps or surface atlases, you can use either:
+For 3D surface plots of statistical maps or surface atlases, you have different options depending on what you want to do and the packages you have installed.

+    - If you have `plotly`_ installed: Since Nilearn ``0.8.2``, it is possible to use `plotly`_ as the plotting engine in most surface plotting functions of Nilearn like :func:`plot_surf`, :func:`plot_surf_stat_map`, or :func:`plot_surf_roi`.
+By default these functions use `matplotlib`_ as the plotting engine which results in non-interactive plots.
+By setting ``engine='plotly'``, an interactive version of these plots will be automatically opened in your web browser.
+In addition, if you have `kaleido`_ installed, you can save the plots automatically to png files.
+      Finally, the `plotly`_ figure returned can be further customized in order to make more elaborate plots.

+    - If you don't have `plotly`_:

+        - If you don't need to save the plots to png and want to interactively visualize the surface, you can rely on `view` functions:

-    - :func:`view_img_on_surf`: takes as input a volume statistical map and projects it on the cortical surface before making a 3D plot.
+            - :func:`view_img_on_surf` which takes as input a volume statistical map and projects it on the cortical surface before making a 3D interactive plot.

-    - :func:`view_surf`: takes as input a surface map and a cortical mesh and produces a 3D plot on the cortical surface.
+            - :func:`view_surf` which takes as input a surface map and a cortical mesh and produces a 3D interactive plot on the cortical surface.

-    - :func:`plot_surf`, :func:`plot_surf_stat_map`, or :func:`plot_surf_roi`: By default
-      these functions use `matplotlib`_ as the plotting engine which results in non-interactive plots.
-Since Nilearn 0.8.2, it is possible to use `plotly`_ as the plotting engine to make interactive versions of these plots.
-      Note that this option requires to have `plotly`_ installed.
+        - The last option is to rely on surface plotting functions (:func:`plot_surf`, :func:`plot_surf_stat_map`, :func:`plot_surf_roi`...) with the default `matplotlib`_ plotting engine.
+In this case, you will be able to save to png but you will lose the interactivity of the plots.

 :func:`view_img_on_surf`: Surface plot using a 3D statistical map .................................................................